 An outboard engine should be connected to each battery select switch.
-Either engine may be started with either battery by selecting position #1 or position #2 on the select switches.
-In normal use, select position #1 on the starboard switch and position #2 on the port switch so that both batteries will charge simultaneously with the engines running.
+Either engine may be started with either battery bank by selecting position #1 or position #2 on the select switches.
+In normal use, select position #1 on the starboard switch and position #2 on the port switch so that both battery banks will be charged simultaneously when the engines are running.
+The DC accessories on the boat will always be controlled by the starboard switch.
+This recommended setting also insures that the accessories are being powered by the larger battery bank.